clashautoloot/Clash-AutoLoot/README.md

 A free trial of 1 hour runtime is given, which after a valid license key is required to use the bot.

+1. Head over to the license page where you can choose to buy a subscription or lifetime license.
-1. After purchasing, you will receive an email with a key in the format `CLASH-XXXX-XXXX-XXXX-XXXX`.
+2. After purchasing, you will receive an email with a key in the format `CLASH-XXXX-XXXX-XXXX-XXXX`.
+If you're extending, just reuse the same license key.
-2. Open the bot and paste the key into the **License Key** field at the top.
+3. Open the bot and paste the key into the **License Key** field at the top.
-3. Click **Activate**.
+4. Click **Activate**.
 The indicator dot turns **green** when the key is valid.
    - **Green** = valid and ready to use.
    - **Yellow** = checking (or temporarily unable to reach the server — retrying).
    - **Red** = key is empty, invalid, revoked, or the server has been unreachable for more than 15 minutes.
-4. The key is **bound to this machine** on first activation.
+5. The key is **bound to this machine** on first activation.
 To transfer to a new machine, Click the **Unpair** button in the license key menu.

 > **Internet connection required.** The bot validates your license on startup and periodically while running.
 There is no offline mode.